Catalog Advanced Search

 -

-Registrants who view the live webinar to see the slides and hear the audio and then enter the correct attention check code (directions below) will receive 2.4 contact hours towards CWEA's Mechanical Technologist and Collection System Maintenance certifications
+Registrants who view the live webinar to see the slides and hear the audio and then enter the correct attention check code (directions below) will receive 1.0 contact hours towards contact hours towards CWEA's ECI, AWTO & LAB certifications.

 Please note, all user activity of CWEA certification holders on the Online Wastewater Education Network is subject to the CWEA Code of Ethics standards for professional conduct and ethics.
 Certification holders should receive credit for a training only once within the same contact hour period.
 Any attempt to undermine the certification process may be subject to ethics procedures and possible sanctions.
 It is not possible to receive contact hours for both attending the live webinar and viewing the recording.